Vretu-Dev/SnivysUltimatePackage/README.md

 This contains Joker's original custom roles abilities as well

 ### Ability List
-Below is a list of every ability (currently) with a short discription of what it does
+Below is a list of every ability (currently) with a short discription of what it does.

 Custom Ability | AbilityName | Ability Type | Description
 :---: | :---: | :---: | :------